lejon/T-SNE-Java/tsne-demos/README.md

 Pure Java implementation of Van Der Maaten and Hinton's t-sne clustering algorithm.

-This is a simple port of the Python version of T-SNE.

 The core packages are in "tsne-core" from the toplevel dir.

 To run a demo: